This article helps you find the answers to the technical terminology behind our solution.

 A vulnerability scanner identifies possible attack vectors in the web application or API.
 The vulnerability scanner then checks whether these attack vectors can be exploited.

 Vulnerability scanning can either happen on a non-invasive or invasive basis.
 It is recommended to only run invasive scans in non-production environments, not to harm live applications.
 For a complete list of our scanners, see our list of current scanners.

 - Ease of use: Vulnerability scanners make it simple to set up a test without being a security expert.

 - Results within seconds: As the scanners provide results in real-time and operate with parallel requests, the first results are available within seconds of the start.

 - Integration in CI/CD-toolchains: Due to the frequency of releases in the agile development processes, it is important to ensure every release is tested for security vulnerabilities.
 This is only possible when security scans can be triggered and evaluated in an automated fashion.

-- No repeat setup effort: In contrast to manual security testing, vulnerability scan setup can be configured once and is then performed on the current software version automatically.
+- No repeat setup effort: In contrast to manual security testing, vulnerability scan setup can be configured once and automatically performed on the current software version.